vincentarelbundock/countrycode/README.md

     - Please use the ``CountryToRegex`` function from ``utilities.R`` to produce that column.
 * No duplicate entries for a single country (if data is cross-sectional) or country-year (if data is panel).

-If you feel a bit lazier (or don't have access to a solid online source), you can also merge your new country code manual in the ``dictionary_static.csv`` file located in the ``data`` folder.
+If you feel a bit lazier (or don't have access to a solid online source), submit a CSV file with one column of English country names and a second column of country codes.